benjaminweymouth/Proof-of-Authority-Blockchain-Project/POA Development Chain/README.md

 Setting up accounts for two (or more) nodes for the network with a separate datadir for each using geth.

+Using geth, initialize each node with the new networkname.json.

+./geth --datadir node1 init benjamincoin.json
+./geth --datadir node2 init benjamincoin.json

 ![Screenshot: setting up node1 and node2](https://github.com/benjaminweymouth/Blockchain-Work/blob/main/POA%20Development%20Chain/Screenshots/benjamincoin/Capture6.PNG)

 Running puppeth, name your network, and select the option to configure a new genesis block.